FREQUENTLY ASKED QUESTIONS

 Is the HFE genetic test the best way to diagnose HHC?

 Genetic testing is one way to diagnose classic hemochromatosis.
 Classic HHC is HFE related.
-Iron Disorders Institute does not recommend using the genetic test for screening purposes or on persons younger than age 19.
+Except for family based detection, Iron Disorders Institute does not recommend using the genetic test for screening purposes or on persons younger than age 19.
 Appropriate use of genetic testing for Classic HHC is to confirm of diagnosis in adults or for couples who are planning a family to determine carrier status.

 Do I need a liver biopsy to diagnose hemochromatosis?